Will your search for R-Nought

 - r denote the effective Reproduction rate of COVID-19 for one day

-- Ro (R0; R-Zero; R-Nought) denote the Reproduction rate without any quarantine or isolation
+- Ro (R0; R-Zero; R-Nought) denote the Reproduction number for COVID-19 without any quarantine or isolation

-- Re denote the effective Reproduction rate of COVID-19
+- Re denote the effective Reproduction number for COVID-19

 (Re assumes isolation/quarantine is happening)